-Improving the parking area at the end of Esch Road, improving the Glen Lake Picnic area, improving boat access to several inland lakes and the Crystal River, providing campgrounds associated with the bay-to-bay trail, and providing additional designated campsites on North Manitou Island would typically disturb soils and cause compaction and sometimes erosion.
+Improving the parking area at the end of Esch Road, improving the Glen Lake Picnic area and access to several inland lakes (for nonmotorized boats) and the Crystal River, providing campgrounds associated with the bay-to-bay trail, and providing additional designated campsites on North Manitou Island would typically disturb soils and cause compaction and sometimes erosion.
 Assuming implementation of best management practices during design and construction, adverse impacts could be minimized.
 The development activities proposed in the preferred alternative would likely have short-term, moderately adverse impacts due to construction activities.
-The long-term impacts on soils would be minor and beneficial because, for example, trails in the Bow Lakes area would focus pedestrian traffic on the trails (reducing impacts in the rest of the area), North Bar Lake would be closed to all motorized boats, and the current Valley View campground, which would be removed, would be restored to more natural conditions.
+The long-term impacts on soils would be minor and beneficial because, for example, trails in the Bow Lakes area would focus pedestrian traffic on the trails (reducing impacts in the rest of the area), Bass (Leelanau County) and North Bar lakes would be closed to motorized boats, and the current Valley View campground, which would be removed, would be restored to more natural conditions.